 About Site Recovery components (configuration, process, master target)

-This article describes the configuration, process, and master target servers used when replicating VMware VMs and physical servers to Azure with the Site Recovery service.
+This article describes the configuration, process, and master target servers used by the Site Recovery service to replicate VMware VMs and physical servers to Azure.

-For disaster recovery of on-premises VMware VMs and physical servers, you need a Site Recovery configuration server deployed on-premises.
+For disaster recovery of on-premises VMware VMs and physical servers, deploy an on-premises Site Recovery configuration server.

 |Components||The configuration server machine runs all on-premises Site Recovery components, which include the configuration server, process server, and master target server.